-Although event organizers shouldn’t only be relying on you to promote a craft show, it’s important for you to do your part to help promote markets you’re participating in.
+Although event organizers shouldn’t only be relying on you to promote a craft show, it’s important for you, the vendor, to do your part to help promote markets you’re participating in.
 It should be part of your craft show prep work.

 The more people working together to spread the word about a project, cause or event, the more everyone benefits.